time2backup/time2backup/docs/command.md

 ### Options
 ```
 -d, --date DATE    restore file at backup DATE (use format YYYY-MM-DD-HHMMSS)
                    By default, it restores the last available backup.
 --directory        path to restore is a directory (not necessary if path exists)
                    If deleted or moved, indicates that the chosen path is a directory.
+-s, --source PATH  set a custom source path (overrides destination configuration)"
 --delete-new       delete newer files if they already exists (restore exactly the same version)
 -f, --force        force restore; do not display confirmation
 -h, --help         print help
 ```

 ### Exit codes